jpecheverryp/react-employee-directory/README.md

 # React-Employee-Directory
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description
-This is an employee directory, you can see different employees that we get with an API call, they can be sorted alphabetically in ascending or descending order, you can also search by name or email using the search box in the top of the page, the email is also a link you can click to go directly to your mailing app'
+This is an employee directory, you can see different employees that we get with an API call, they can be sorted alphabetically in ascending or descending order, you can also search by name or email using the search box in the top of the page, the email is also a link you can click to go directly to your mailing app
 ## Table of contents
 - [Installation](#installation)
 - [Usage](#usage)